Europe 1812: Battle of Salamanca

 18 Jul 1812 Treaty of Örebro▲

 On 18 July 1812 Britain signed the Treaties of Örebro with Russia and Sweden, formally ending the Anglo-Russian War (1807–12) and the Anglo-Swedish War (1810–12).
 The Anglo-Russian War had been a limited naval war that had been pushed on Russia by its alliance with France, while the Anglo-Swedish War had been a bloodless conflict that had also been forced on by France.
 When France occupied Swedish Pomerania and invaded Russia in 1812, the rationale for both wars ended.

 22 Jul 1812 Battle of Salamanca▲

-In June 1812 Arthur Wellesley, Earl of Wellington, led a 48,000-strong Anglo-Portuguese army across the Agueda river into northern Spain and seized control of Salamanca.
+In June 1812 Arthur Wellesley, Earl of Wellington, led the 48,000-strong Anglo-Portuguese Army across the Agueda river into northern Spain and seized control of Salamanca.
 His advance north was blocked by a similarly-sized French army under Auguste de Marmont, who continued to shadow Wellington’s army and threaten his supply lines, even as French reinforcements arrived.
 After several weeks of maneuvering, Marmont, believing the Allies were retreating, attempted to outflank them by marching south of Salamanca and Wellington, noticing that the French lines had become overextended, attacked.
 In a sharp, 40-minute encounter, the French lost 14,000 killed, wounded, and captured for 5,000 Allied losses and were forced into a general retreat, temporarily breaking their power in northern Spain.